Code of Conduct Date Updated: April 2022 (First issued Jan 2000 Policy005)

 5. Financial Dealings and Gifts

-(a) Honorary Justices must not accept or receive any monies or goods in kind for performing judicial or administrative duties.
+(a) Honorary Justices must not accept or receive any monies or goods in kind for performing their services or administrative duties.

-(b) Honorary Justices will refrain from financial and business dealings that tend to reflect adversely on their impartiality, interfere with the proper performance of their judicial duties, or exploit their judicial position.
+(b) Honorary Justices will refrain from financial and business dealings that tend to reflect adversely on their impartiality, interfere with the proper performance of their duties, or exploit their position.

 (c) Information acquired by Honorary Justices in their capacity as an Honorary Justice will not be used or disclosed by them in any way.

 Honorary Justices must not give any legal advice to any person whatsoever, unless they are also a qualified legal practitioner.